-A credit card is a great tool to use to build your credit, but it can be expensive to use if you consider all the fees some credit cards have.
+A credit card is a great tool to use to build your credit, but it can be expensive to use if you consider all the fees some credit cards have and you can know exactly what these expenses are by using a credit card payoff calculator.
 I often hear that credit cards cause people to go into debt which is a big myth because out of control spending habits is the real cause of debt.

 Using a credit card wisely can help you build your credit history and score and possibly even save money if you use rewards cards strategically.

 Yet and still, the perks of using credit cards can come at a cost.
 There is a wide variety of credit card fees you’ll need to look out for if you truly want to save money.
 Luckily, many of these fees can be avoided and I’ll explain how to do this below.

 The annual fee is the most common type of credit card fee there is.
 Many banks and credit card companies will charge this fee once a year simply for having the card.
 You can think of this as a service fee, but it’s completely unnecessary.

 There are several credit cards that don’t charge an annual fee.
 So, you can use those instead to avoid having to pay the fee.
 However, if you want to use certain credit cards – especially rewards cards – you may find that they all have an annual fee.
 This is to compensate for the rewards you’ll receive.